 The Freedom to Education Project (FEP) has, to date, supported 85 students to pursue education beyond high school at colleges and universities in India, China, the Philippines, Thailand and the Ukraine.

 The first student graduated at the end of 2016 as a medical doctor followed by four further undergraduates with training in general sciences and business in summer 2017.
 Most graduates undertake at least one year’s work experience before lending their support to ongoing community work within Chin State.
 Four of the graduated students have now joined the Health and Hope Myanmar team as staff, giving back to their own communities.
 This includes the first doctor to qualify, who has already return to Chin State and joined the Health and Hope team to support the strengthening of Health and Hope Myanmar’s health programme, building up work in the clinic and supporting the ongoing training of community health workers and traditional birth attendants.
 He is due to be joined by two further medical students who have committed to return to Chin State after their graduation in summer 2018.

 “Health and Hope have shown me what it means to serve my community, to live sacrificially and to work together to help our people.”
 Elizabeth, FEP Student

-To find out more information about FEP, click here to read Peter's story or request a full project proposal from our office using the button below.
+To find out more information about FEP, click here to read Peter's story or download a full project proposal using the button below.